kc-ml2/captioning_edgedevice/README.md

 ## Overview
 This project implements an image captioning pipeline designed for deployment in resource-constrained environments.

-- Supports multiple models: BLIP, InstructBLIP, MobileVLM
+- Supports multiple models: BLIP, InstructBLIP (FLAN-T5), MobileVLM (v2-1.7B)
 - Supports FP16 and INT4 inference on GPU for BLIP and InstructBLIP
 - Supports FP32 ONNX inference on CPU for MobileVLM

-## Models

-- BLIP
-- InstructBLIP (FLAN-T5)
-- MobileVLM (v2-1.7B)

-## PyTorch weights
+## PyTorch model weights

 The following pretrained models are used in this project: